ReSwift/ReSwift-Router/README.md

 ##Calling the Completion Handler within Routables

-Swift Flow Router needs to throttle the navigation actions, since many UI frameworks including UIKit don't allow to perform multiple navigation steps in parallel.
+ReSwiftRouter needs to throttle the navigation actions, since many UI frameworks including UIKit don't allow to perform multiple navigation steps in parallel.
 Therefor every method of `Routable` receives a `completionHandler`.
 The router will not perform any further navigation actions until the completion handler is called.

 #Changing the Current Route